History of hearing aids: Digital hearing aid

-The first commercial full digital hearing aid was created in 1987 by the Nicolet Corporation.
+Commercial digital chips that were devoted to high-speed digital signal processing or DSP became available in 1982.
+The first commercial full digital hearing aid using a commercial DSP chip was created in 1987 by the Nicolet Corporation.
 The hearing aid contained a body-worn processor that had a hardwire connection with an ear mounted transducer.
 While the Nicolet Corporation's hearing aid was not publicly successful and the company shortly folded, it was able to start a competition among hearing aid manufacturers to create more effective full digital hearing aids.
 Two years later, in 1989, the commercial behind-the-ear (BTE) full digital hearing aid was launched.
+One of the major contributions of these chips was the ability to process both speech and other types of noises in real time.
+One major down fall of these chips was that they were massive and used up a lot of battery charge, which made them nearly impossible to be worn.

 In addition to the Nicolet Corporation, Bell Laboratories expanded upon the hearing aid business by developing a hybrid digital-analog hearing aid.
 This hearing aid used digital circuits to handle a two-channel compression amplifier.
 Even though early research on this hearing aid was successful, AT&T, the parent company to Bell Laboratories, pulled out of the hearing aid market and sold its rights to Resound Corporation in 1987.
 When the hybrid hearing aid was put on in the market, it helped bring major changes to the world of the hybrid hearing aid.

 After the success of the Resound Corporation, other hearing aid manufacturers began putting out hybrid hearing aids that included analog amplifiers, filters, and limiters that were managed digitally.
 There were many benefits to these hearing aids that included storing parameter settings, having a capability for paired-comparison testing, having settings for different acoustic environments, and having more advanced methods of signal processing that included multi-channel compression.

 The next major milestone was creating a commercial full digital hearing aid.
 The Oticon Company developed the first commercial full digital hearing aid in 1995, but it was only distributed to audiological research centers for research on digital technology in the realm of acoustic amplification.
 The Senso was the first commercially successful, full digital hearing aid, and was created by Widex in 1996.
 After the success of the Senso, Oticon began marketing their own hearing aid, the DigiFocus.

-Current digital hearing aids are now programmable which enables digital hearing aids to regulate the sound on their own, without using a separate control.
-The full digital hearing aid can now adjust itself depending on what environment it is in and often does not even need a physical volume control button.
+Current digital hearing aids are now programmable which enables them to regulate sound on their own — without using a separate control.
+They can now adjust themselves depending on what environment they are in and often no longer require a physical volume control button.